 Ushguli is one place you can’t visit on a day trip from Tbilisi, but it’s well worth making the time for.
 Set in the midst of the Causcasus mountains, Ushguli is one of the most unique – and most beautiful – places I’ve visited in the world.
 And for a full-time traveller, I guess that’s saying something!

 Why visit: Visiting Ushguli, a group of four villages, is like stepping on to the pages of a history book.
 It’s the most remote village in Georgia, with only a small community choosing to stick around.
 It’s also Europe’s highest settlement and UNESCO World Heritage site.
 A night spent in the modest guesthouses – where electricity is cut off from 6pm until morning – will be one you won’t forget.
+Lots of people also visit because it’s home to some of the best hiking in Svaneti, but sadly we only spent one night there.

 How to get there: If you want to drive, you won’t be able to get there without a 4×4.
 The road is super sketchy in some parts, usually along the highest cliff edges (right where you want it, eh?).
 If you’re not a confident driver, hire a taxi to take you there.
 They’re available all over the old town of Tbilisi and are surprisingly affordable.

-Book it: Ushguli isn’t the kind of place you can turn up and then look for a room.
+Book it: Ushguli isn’t the kind of place where you can turn up and then look for a room.
 If you don’t have somewhere to stay, there’s simply nowhere to go.
 Make sure you book a guesthouse and confirm the booking BEFORE you start your journey along the long road there.
 It’ll cost around £15 per night and family dinners and eclectic clientele are all part of the package.

 For a history lesson: Kutaisi